Combinatorial Data Augmentation: A Key Enabler to Bridge Geometry- and Data-Driven WiFi Positioning

 \subsection{Verification of RTT-Sum Hypothesis}

-In this subsection, we aim at verifying the hypothesis that PELs with smaller RTT sum $\beta(\ell)$ are located more closer to the ground truth.
+In this subsection, we aim to verify the hypothesis that PELs with smaller RTT sum $\beta(\ell)$ are located much closer to the ground truth.
 As shown in Fig. \ref{HypothesisVerify}, it is observed that smaller $\beta(\ell)$ is likely to provide a PEL with both median and variance being smaller.
 On the other hand, the number of outliers represented by circles increases as $\beta(\ell)$ becomes higher.
 It is thus concluded that the hypothesis makes sense.